 The degree to which facial muscle control varies among affected individuals.
-Symptoms are paralysis (to a varying degree) of all muscles on one side of the face, including the forehead muscles, which results in an asymmetric or distorted appearance to the face and an abnormal facial expression.
-The face may appear to droop, and it can be hard to close the affected eye.
+Symptoms are paralysis (varying degrees) of all muscles on one side of the face, including the forehead muscles, which results in an asymmetric or distorted appearance of the face and an abnormal facial expression.
+The face may droop, and it can be hard to close the affected eye.
 It can be difficult to eat or drink without spilling food out of the side of the mouth.
 There can be associated numbness or pain in the ear, face, neck, or tongue.
 Some patients report an increased hearing sensitivity (hyperacusis) as well.
 The paralysis may be accompanied by twitching of the face, dryness of the mouth or eyes, drooling, or changes in taste perception.

-Bell's palsy tends to occur more frequently with age, and is over three times more common in pregnant women than in the general population.
+Bell's palsy tends to occur more frequently with age and is over three times more common in pregnant women than in the general population.
 Fortunately, the condition generally resolves on its own within about six weeks.
-Specific treatment is not generally necessary, but lubricating eye drops may be prescribed to relieve dryness of the eyes.
+Specific treatment is not normally necessary, but lubricating eye drops may be prescribed to relieve the dryness of the eyes.

 Health Solutions From Our Sponsors

 WebMD Medical Reference.
 "Bell's Palsy - Topic Overview."
 Healthwise.
 18 Feb.
 2011. <https://www.webmd.com/brain/tc/bells-palsy-topic-overview>.